mthorrell/gbnet/paper/paper.md

 GBNet comprises two primary submodules:

 - `gbnet.xgbmodule`, `gbnet.lgbmodule`, `gbnet.gblinear`: Contain PyTorch Module classes (`XGBModule`, `LGBModule` and `GBLinear`) that integrate XGBoost, LightGBM and a linear booster respectively.
 - `gbnet.models`: Includes practical implementations of models using either `XGBModule` or `LGBModule`.
-Currently there are two implementations. `gbnet.models.forecasting` provides a Sci-kit Learn interface [@scikit-learn] for an optimized version of Forecast $(t)$ seen above.  `gbnet.models.ordinal_regression` provides a Sci-kit Learn interface for Ordinal Regression.
+Currently there are two implementations. `gbnet.models.forecasting` provides a Sci-kit Learn interface [@scikit-learn] for an optimized version of the forecast model shown above. `gbnet.models.ordinal_regression` provides a Sci-kit Learn interface for Ordinal Regression.

 ## Forecasting Example

 `gbnet.models.forecasting.Forecast` is compared to the Meta Prophet algorithm over 500 independent trials as reported in the following table.
 Each trial consists of selecting a dataset uniformly at random, selecting a training cutoff uniformly at random, selecting a test period cutoff uniformly at random, and finally training a model and testing performance.
-The default `gbnet.models.forecasting.Forecast` beat Prophet in 74\% of trials and had a higher than 50% win rate on 8 out of 9 datasets when comparing RMSE values.
+The default `gbnet.models.forecasting.Forecast` beat Prophet in 74% of trials and had a higher than 50% win rate on 8 out of 9 datasets when comparing RMSE values.
 In addition, `gbnet.models.forecasting.Forecast`, when it did have the losing RMSE, tended to lose by less in comparison to Prophet.

 | Dataset                   | N trials | GBNet win Rate (%) | Avg.
 GBNet Losing RMSE Ratio | Avg.
 Prophet Losing RMSE Ratio |
 |---------------------------|----------|--------------------|------------------------------|--------------------------------|